 Jonah Lehrer's How We Decide begins with the premise that the age-old preference for rationality over emotionality does not always lead to better decision-making.
 He introduces the roots of this notion with a 101 of Western thought - Plato, Ovid, Descartes, Thomas Jefferson, Immanuel Kant, and finally Sigmund Freud covered in about three pages, all leading up to:

 The simple idea connecting Plato's philosophy to cognitive psychology is the privileging of reason over emotion.
 It's easy to understand why this vision has endured for so long.
 It raises Homo sapiens above every other animal: the human mind is a rational computer, a peerless processor of information.
 Yet it also helps explain away our flaws: because each of us is still part animal, the faculty of reason is forced to compete with primitive emotions...
 This theory of human nature comes with a corollary: if our feelings keep us from making rational decisions, then surely we'd be better off without any feelings at all.
 Plato, for example, couldn't help but imagine a utopia in which reason determined everything.
 Such a mythical society - a republic of pure reason - has been dreamed of by philosophers ever since.Actually, we're all animal.
 Lehrer's book goes on to illustrate the value of the "emotional brain" over its alter-ego the "rational brain" with effective anecdotes, which first build a case for its superiority and then concede that effective decision making depends, in fact, upon the type and context of the decision and that really both are useful.
 Lehrer's writing strength is an apparent ease and fluidity that gives his work accessibility.
 Each chapter begins with an illustrative story that is unthreateningly situated in a non-scientific genre: aviation, football, poker, directing television, battlefield maneuvers, politics.
 This device almost becomes gimmicky but it is effective.
-Lehrer skirts defining what rational thought or emotion are - he assumes that if we all use the terms in English that we know what we mean.
-Often, the science he cites situates a brain process in a particular region of the brain and supports this with fMRI data.
+Lehrer skirts defining what rational thought or emotion are - he assumes that if we all use the terms that we know what we mean.
+Often, the data he cites situates a brain process in a particular region of the brain and supports this with fMRI data.
 "Twinges of feeling" originate in the amygdala, the orbitofrontal cortex coordinates this visceral data into the stream of more rational measurements and out pops a decision - or something like that.
 He offers a brief summary of the evolutionary development of the human brain which, unlike our phylogenetic predecessors, does not merely rely on "instinct" but allows us to organize cognition, give symbolic expression to abstract thoughts and emotions, accumulate knowledge to invent novel solutions, and to think about our feelings and our thoughts giving us distinct advantages as well as liabilities:

 But this classical theory is founded upon a crucial mistake.
 For too long, people have disparaged the emotional brain, blaming our feelings for all of our mistakes.
 The truth is far more interesting...
 If it weren't for our emotions, reason wouldn't exist at all.